Born | 1406 | Born At | |

 The English who were under siege inside Calais were resupplied by Edmund Beaufort, Duke of Somerset.
 For his actions Beaufort received the title Earl of Dorset.

-Edmund Beaufort was appointed lieutenant of France.
-Richard of York had wanted to be re-appointed to the position.
-Edmund and Richard became rivals in the battles of the Wars of the Roses.
+The position of lieutenant of France was contested by Edmund Beaufort, Duke of Somerset and Richard, Duke of York.
+Richard wanted to be re-appointed to the position but the Duke of Somerset was appointed instead.
+Edmund and Richard would become bitter rivals in the future battles of the Wars of the Roses. ¹

 As a possible heir to throne of England, Richard, Duke of York returned from Ireland where he had been placed as lieutenant by the Duke of Somerset who had possible aspirations of taking the throne for himself.
-Edmund Beaufort, the Duke of Somerset and his associates were being shown favouritism and Richard along with the Welsh land owners were finding it hard to retain the earnings they were making from their own lands.
-Richard failed this time in removing the Duke of Somerset.
+Edmund Beaufort, the Duke of Somerset and his associates were being shown favouritism and Richard along with the Welsh land owners were finding it hard to retain the earnings they were making from their own estates.
+William Tresham, a supported of Richard's was murdered as he travelled to meet the Duke.
+At first Richard attempted to hide his intentions of overthrowing the king.

-The Duke of York gathered an army and marched on London intent on persuading the king to remove Somerset from power, King Henry took an army north to Northampton to prevent Yorkist supporters in the east joining York in the west.
-The king also sent word to the city of London to not allow York to enter, Learning that he was refused entry to the city the Duke continued south and crossed the the river Thames at Kingston.
-York moved his army to Dartford while the king came back south to London.
+The Duke of York gathered an army and marched on London intent on persuading King Henry to remove Somerset from power.
+The king took an army north to Northampton to prevent Yorkist supporters in the east joining York in the west.
+The king also sent word to the city of London to not allow York to enter.
+Learning that he was refused entry to the city, the Duke of York continued south and crossed the the River Thames at Kingston.
+York moved his army to Dartford while King Henry came back south to London. ¹

-Edmund Beaufort, the duke of Somerset was unpopular and only kept his position of power with the support of the King.
-While King Henry VI was ill Somerset was sent to the Tower of London.
+With support of the other barons Richard, Duke of York won over the unpopular Edmund Beaufort, the duke of Somerset.
+He had only kept his position of power with the support of the King and without that support all was lost.
+Somerset was arrested and sent to the Tower of London.

-With Richard, Duke of York running the country, several changes were made, one of which was to make the elder Richard Neville chancellor.
+With Richard, Duke of York running the country, several changes were made, one of which was to make the elder Richard Neville the Chancellor of England.
 Richard also made himself the Captain of Calais removing his rival the Earl of Somerset from the post.

 With Henry back in power the Duke of Somerset was released from captivity.